brainstation-au/angular-docker-starter/README.md

 # angular-docker-starter
-An Angular project starter with dockerized development environment
+This is **not** an Angular project.
+It's a package of few scripts that creates a fresh new latest Angular project with @angular/cli and configure the project to start development in a Docker container.

 The objective of this project is to automate the setup process of new Angular project.